bzhengmugen/WeatherVsMeal/README.md

 ## Motivation

-Some time it is hard for me to decied what I want to eat for dinner, and this is true for some other people as weel.
-This app recommend an meal plan depend on the current weather condition and temperature of the given city.
-User will get an suggested meal plan by enter the city name and edit the meal list for add and remove base on their habits.
+Sometimes it is hard for me to decide what I want to eat for dinner, and this is true for some other people as well.
+This app recommend a meal plan depend on the current weather conditions and temperature of the given city.
+User will get a suggested meal plan by entering the city name and edit the meal list for add and remove based on their habits.

 ## Screenshots